 So, just how transparent is Everlane really?

 Trade Secrets or Just Secrets?

-A closer look at Everlane’s website and marketing materials – complete with enormously vague language in place of definitive facts to support its claims of transparency and ethical production – reveals that there is almost certainly more at play in the Everlane model than meets the eye.
+A closer look at Everlane’s website and marketing materials – which appears to be rife with vague language in place of definitive facts to support its claims of transparency and ethical production – reveals that there is almost certainly more at play in the Everlane model than meets the eye.
 In accordance with Everlane’s motto – “Know your factories.
 Know your costs.
 Always ask why.” – one of its core missions is enabling consumers to know the factories in which their clothes are being made.
 With this in mind, there is a major red flag at issue when it comes to Everlane: Its factory list.

 Everlane does a nice job of listing the location cities of its factories, how many individuals each factory employs, the year that each factory was established, what garments are produced there, and the weather in each of the given cities where these factories are located.
 All of this information is contained in a concise summary for each of Everlane’s supplier factories.
 The factory descriptions also include lovely photos of the factories’ interiors and their smiling laborers.

 What Everlane fails to do, though, is list the names of its factories.
 Instead, it opts to label them according to the products they produce for the brand, such as “The Specialty Knits Factory,” “The Travel Bag Factory,” and “The Casual Wovens Factory.”
 In this way, even H&M is more transparent than Everlane.
 As you may know, the Swedish fast fashion giant identifies 98.5% of its first tier factories/suppliers by name and address, and even lists some of these factories’ suppliers.